 Protected Landscape/Seascape: Protected Areas managed mainly for landscape/seascape conservation and recreation

 Area of land, with coasts and seas as appropriate, where the interaction of people and nature over time has produced an area of distinct character with significant aesthetic, cultural and/or ecological value, and often with high biological diversity.
 Safeguarding the integrity of this traditional interaction is vital to the protection, maintenance and evolution of such an area.(IUCN.
 1994.
 Guidelines for Protected Area Management Categories.
 CNPPA with the assistance of WCMC.
 IUCN, Gland, Switzerland and Cambridge, UK.)

-Significant achievements for the IPA in recent years include:
+Significant achievements for the IPA over a decade include:

-The Chuulangun Rangers undertake a range of activities across the IPA including mapping and control of weeds and feral animals, fauna surveys in collaboration with western scientists, third party management including the establishment of campgrounds and installation of signage, wetland condition assessments, cultural heritage surveys, fire management and maintenance of property, plant and equipment.
+The Chuulangun Rangers undertake a range of activities across the IPA including mapping and control of weeds and feral animals, fauna surveys in collaboration with western scientists, third party management including the establishment of campgrounds and installation of signage, cultural heritage surveys, fire management and maintenance of property, plant and equipment.
 The Rangers also undertake training courses towards the completion of Certificates in Conservation and Land Management (CALM).
 For more details visit the Chuulangun Rangers page.
 Recently, two of our land management staff have completed their Diploma in Conservation and Land Management, and Certificate IV in CALM and dual Cert III CALM/Horticulture.